technically-php/callable-reflection/README.md

   $reflection = CallableReflection::fromConstructor(MyRemoteService::class);
   $service = $reflection->call($token);
   ```

+- It provides utilities to check if a specific value satisfies the given function argument type declaration (see `->satisfies()`).

 - It can know and tell what type of callable was reflected, while with Closure::fromCallable() this information is lost.
-  This might be important for certain use cases, or not.
-Depending on the scenario.
+  This might be important for certain use cases.

 - It has nice additional convenience getters and checkers.
 Like `satisfies()`, `isOptional()`, `isNull()`, `isScalar()`, etc.

-- I also find the API somewhat more intuitive and convenient (which is, of course, subjective and debatable),
+- The API is more intuitive and straighforward and hides away PHP version differences introduced to the Reflections API
-  as the native Reflection API is slightly polluted as a result of BC-preserving additions
+  over years.
+The native Reflections API is polluted with BC-preserving constructs.

-- In terms of performance, I am sure this implementation will most definitely be slower than using the native code.
-  Though I didn't test it to provide the exact numbers.
-It's basically doing almost the same, but with extra code on top
-  — just operating on top of Reflections API.
+- The library is operating on top of the native Reflections API, and therefore is as performant as it is, plus a little
+  overhead for the convenience wrappers.

 ## Changelog